Novak Djokovic: 2015: Career-best season: three majors, six Masters, and ATP Finals title

-At the French Open, Djokovic reached the final without dropping a set in the first five rounds, including a win over Rafael Nadal and a marathon semifinal against Andy Murray.
-However, he lost the final to Stan Wawrinka.
-Five weeks later, Djokovic came back from two sets down to beat Kevin Anderson in the fourth round and won his third Wimbledon title, defeating Federer in four sets.
+He continued his good form on clay at the French Open by reaching the final without dropping a set in the first five rounds, including a quarterfinal clash with Nadal and a five-set semifinal victory over Andy Murray which took two days to complete.
+However, he lost championship match to Stan Wawrinka in four sets.
+Five weeks later, he beat Kevin Anderson in the fourth round in five sets, and then went on to claim his third Wimbledon title with a win over Roger Federer.